 - Some recipes suggest using a food processor to cut butter into dough’s and crusts.
 If you don’t have a food processor, simply cut butter in with a pastry blender or fork and knife.

-These are gluten-free baking basics.
+These are gluten-free baking basics that show you how to bake gluten free.
 It may feel overwhelming at first, but most of these things we already do when we bake goods.
 If you have any questions please ask.